sajjjadayobi/PersianQA/README.md

 Or you can access the whole demonstration using this [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sajjjadayobi/PersianQA/blob/main/notebooks/HowToUse.ipynb)

 ### Evaluation
+To evaluate your models, we have also made available the evaluation [**script**](https://github.com/sajjjadayobi/PersianQA/blob/main/src/evaluation.py)

+#### Results
 Although, the GLEU metrics are not the best measures to evaluate the model on, the results are as shown below.
-TODO: Adding more disc

-#### Results
 ##### On [ParsiNLU](https://github.com/persiannlp/parsinlu)
 - it contuns 570 question without (unanswerable questions)